The blue label found on every ENERGY STAR certified home or apartment may look small, but what it stands for is really big.

-How New Homes Earn the ENERGY STAR
+How New Homes and Apartments Earn the ENERGY STAR

 A home that meets EPA's strict energy efficiency requirements achieves this level of performance through a complete package of building science-based energy efficiency systems and measures that are third–party verified by a Home Energy Rater.
 Many steps are taken by the builder and Rater during design and construction to ensure all ENERGY STAR requirements are met and verified.